Be an everyday hero and stop child abuse

-- A protection order can also be obtained under the Protection from Harassment Act or Domestic Violence Act to prevent a person from abusing a child.
+- A protection order in South Africa can also be obtained under the Protection from Harassment Act or Domestic Violence Act to prevent a person from abusing a child.

 - Any person can voluntarily report child abuse.
 A child can also report child abuse without the assistance of his/her parents, however, it is advisable that a child approach a trusted adult for guidance and assistance.